Esri/arcgis-maps-sdk-java-samples/feature-layers/change-feature-layer-renderer/README.md

 #Change Feature Layer Renderer#
-This sample demonstrates how to change the `Renderer` for a `FeatureLayer`.
+Demonstrates how to change the Renderer of a FeatureLayer.

 ##How to use the sample##
 Use the buttons in the control panel to change the renderer.